Why should I do that?

 7. Hotend PID calibration

-You also should perform PID calibration.
+You also should perform PID calibration to get rid of any thermal runaway problems.